Yakutat, Alaska, United States of America: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. It's important that you choose the right type.
-The vast majority of adapters on sale are simply plug changers and expect your electronics to adjust the voltage themselves.
-If your devices can't do that they could get fried.
-This one should work in most countries.
+A plug adapter that supports outlet types A and B. Take care to choose the correct kind.
+A lot of adapters for sale now are simply plug changers and expect your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be appropriate for most areas.

 • Power bank for devices